The cohomology of virtually torsion-free solvable groups of finite rank: Near complements

-The proof proceeds by induction on the length of the derived series of $K$.
+We argue by induction on the length of the derived series of $K$.
 First suppose that $K$ is abelian.
-Invoking Theorem B, we obtain a $\pi$-minimax subgroup $Y$ such that $KY$ has finite index in $G$.
-In \cite{wilson1} it is shown that a Noetherian $G$-operator group is also Noetherian with respect to any subgroup of finite index in $G$.
-Therefore, no significant loss of generality will result from assuming that $G=KY$.
-This renders $K\cap Y$ normal in $G$.
-It follows, then, from Lemma 5.8 that $K\cap Y$ must be in the class $\mathfrak{X}_{\pi}$.
-However, $K\cap Y$ is $\pi$-minimax, which means that it must be finite.
-Since $G/K$ is virtually torsion-free, $Y$ is residually finite.
-Thus $Y$ has a subgroup $X$ of finite index such that $X\cap K=1$.
+Appealing to Lemma 4.8 and Theorem~A, we deduce that $H^2(G/K,K)$ is finite.
+Thus $G$ has a subgroup $Y$ such that $K\cap Y$ is finite and $[G:KY]<\infty$.
+The former property implies that $Y$ is residually finite.
+As a result, $Y$ has a subgroup $X$ of finite index with $X\cap K=1$.
 The subgroup $X$, then, can serve as the near complement that we seek.

 Next assume that the derived length of $K$ is greater than one.
-By the abelian case, $G$ contains a subgroup $S$ such that $S\cap K=K'$ and $KS$ has finite index in $G$.
-According to Lemma 5.8, $K'$ belongs to $\mathfrak{X}_{\pi}$.
-Hence we can apply the inductive hypothesis to $K'$ inside of $S$ to obtain $X<S$ such that $K'\cap X=1$ and $K'X$ has finite index in $S$.
+By the abelian case, $G$ contains a subgroup $Y$ such that $Y\cap K=K'$ and $[G:KY]<\infty$.
+According to Lemma 4.8, $K'$ belongs to $\mathfrak{X}_{\pi}$.
+Hence we can apply the inductive hypothesis to $K'$ inside of $Y$ to obtain $X<Y$ such that $K'\cap X=1$ and $[Y:K'X]$ is finite.
 Then $X$ fulfills our requirements. \end{proof}

-In view of the observations made in this section's second paragraph, Theorem D has the following important special case.
+In view of the observations made at the beginning of the second paragraph of this section, Theorem C has the following important special case.

-\begin{corollary} Let $G$ be a solvable minimax group that satisfies the maximal condition on normal subgroups.
+\begin{corollary} Let $G$ be a solvable minimax group that satisfies the maximum condition on normal subgroups.
 Assume that $K$ is a normal $\mathfrak{X}_{\pi}$-subgroup of $G$ such that $G/K$ is $\pi$-minimax.
 Then $K$ has a near complement in $G$. \end{corollary}

-In addition to the assumption that $G/K$ is $\pi$-minimax, Theorem D requires three hypotheses: (1) $G/K$ is virtually torsion-free; (2) $K$ is Noetherian; (3) $K$ belongs to $\mathfrak{X}_{\pi}$.
+In addition to the assumption that $G/K$ is $\pi$-minimax, Theorem C requires three hypotheses: (1) $G/K$ is virtually torsion-free; (2) $K$ is Noetherian; (3) $K$ belongs to $\mathfrak{X}_{\pi}$.
 It is very easy to demonstrate that each of these three conditions is indispensable.
 To accomplish this, we present three examples in which no near complement is present; in each, one of the three hypotheses is violated, while the other two hold.